howardgrams/howardgrams.github.io/_posts/2024-11-17-Cat's Paw Nebula.md

                border-radius: 10px;
                padding: 10px 20px;
                cursor: pointer;">
-  Click here to show image in full screen mode.
-(Not recommended on phone or small tablet.)
+  Click here to display the image in full screen mode.
+(Not recommended on a phone or small tablet.)
 </button>